mylk/tools/README.md

   An alternative to killall with better process name matching.

 - proxy-finder.sh
-  Finds a tests anonymous proxy on a given IP address range.
+  Finds and tests anonymous proxies on a given IP address range.

 - rip-stream.sh
   Rips an online radio stream

+- router-technicolor-td5130-restart.sh
+  Restarts a Technicolor TD5130 router.

+- rss-reader.sh
+  Shows unread Liferea RSS reader items.

 - samba-scan.sh
   A Samba service scanner that tests the discovered hosts for shared disks.

 - showmyip.sh
   Shows your public IP address.

+- spotify-dl.sh
+  Downloads the given Spotify podcast.

+- stonks.py
+  Shows the price a percentage change of given stonks.

 - tcpview.sh
   A Sysinternals' TCPView-like representation of open TCP connection and listening ports.